-The tutorial itself is designed to give you hands-on experience of working with XPDrainage.
+This tutorial is designed to give you hands-on experience of working with InfoDrainage and to cover much of the basic functionality.
 It has been created to demonstrate key features and benefits of the program by running through a simple case study, covering aspects of analysis and design of sustainable drainage networks.
-You should use the tutorial in conjunction with the program, referring to the results on-screen where necessary.
 It is worth noting that results will vary slightly depending on how the structures are placed in comparison to the model tutorial.
-Due to this reason there are model files that can be opened at the beginning of each tutorial chapter to make sure that the user can follow along with the tutorial.
+There are model files that can be opened at the beginning of each tutorial chapter.
 Images from the program have been used to illustrate the main points of the procedure.

 We will begin by getting familiar with main aspects of the user interface.

-From here we can start a new project, open an existing one, save a project, print it and exit from XPDrainage.
+From here we can start a new project, open an existing one, save a project, print it and exit from InfoDrainage.
 For more information about this topic, go to File Menu.

-The Preferences settings allow designation of units, color theme and general software operation settings.
+The Preferences settings allow designation of units and general software operation settings.
 For more information about this topic, go to Preferences.

-- Under the File menu, select Templates.
-You will see the Template Manager where we can View, Import, Merge, Edit and Save templates.
+- Under the File menu, select Object Templates.
+You will see the Object Templates form where we can View, Import, Merge, Edit and Save templates.

 - If you highlight a Template Group along the left hand side of the form, you get the option to Add a new template, which will start off as a blank copy of the selected item.
 By right-clicking an existing Template, a Duplicate can be made, in order to make changes to existing Templates.
 Adding several Templates that have the same name will add a suffix number at the end of the item name.
 The example below shows that we have saved the Ponding Area depth, Side Slope, Freeboard and Slope contained in the Template.
 In the Filtration Layers tab, you will also see the layers setup as part of the template.

-- Once you have created a Template, you can save the Template (*.xptx) file for use in other designs.
-Further, you can Open or Import another Template file for use in your Design.
+- Once you have created a Template, you can save the Template (*.idtx) file for use in other designs.
+You can also Open or Import another Template file for use in your Design.
 Open will replace any pre-existing Template data, whereas importing a Template file will provide you with a list of Templates to Import to your Template list and merge the options available.

-This allows the user to save a zip file with all the associated files together suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
-The user can choose to include Results, CAD data, GIS data, Images or Surface Data, Network data and Rainfall data will be included by default.
+This allows you to save a zip file with all the associated files making it suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
+You can choose to include Results, CAD data, GIS data, Images or Surface Data, Network data and Rainfall data will be included by default.
 For more information about this topic, go to Transmit Design.

 This is a very useful tool to include the name of the designer and checker and specify the headings which will be printed at the top of each printed page.
 A user defined logo can be added at the top of each page by browsing for an appropriate image file.
 For more information about this topic, go to Hard Copy Headings.